Hard-hitting Hall of Fame linebacker Sam Huff dies at 87 | Times Leader

 “Anyone who knew Sam knew what an amazing person he was,” Washington owners Dan and Tanya Snyder said.
 “He was an iconic player and broadcaster for the franchise for over 40 years and was a great friend to our family.
 He represented the franchise with honor and respect on the field in the booth and was beloved by our fans.”

-The baby-faced Huff became the first NFL player featured on the cover of Time magazine, appearing on Nov.
+The baby-faced Huff became the second NFL player featured on the cover of Time magazine, appearing on Nov.
 30, 1959.
+Bobby Layne was featured five years earlier.

 “The Twentieth Century,” a documentary television program hosted by Walter Cronkite on CBS that began in the late 1950s, once broadcast a piece on him entitled “The Violent World of Sam Huff.”
 Huff wore a microphone during practice and an exhibition game for the piece.